olcf/NewUserQuickStart/hands-on/jsrun_Job_Launcher/README.md

 # `jsrun` Job Launcher

 In this module, you will review/learn the basics of how to launch jobs on Summit with IBM's `jsrun` job launcher.
-At the end there are exercises that ask you to create a few different job layouts for a test-case and check your work with the "jobstep-viewer", a graphical aid that takes your jsrun command and maps its tasks on a picture of the node.
+At the end there are exercises that ask you to create a few different job layouts for some test-cases.
+You can check your work with the "job-step-viewer", a graphical aid that takes your jsrun command and maps its tasks on a picture of the node.

-The question of what task layout you should be using for optimum performance is something that should be tested for each configeration of your application.

-The first step to is to visualize how you think the job's tasks should be distributed on the node.
+IBM's jsrun uses the concept of "resource sets" for configuring tasks on the nodes.
+This allows the user to specify how the node appears to the job.
+For example, you control the number of GPUs and CPUs a task has access to.
+It is highly flexible, but it is also a unique method for controlling task layout and will take some getting used to for users who have not used LSF before.

+To set up the right resouce set for a job, users must think about how code expects to interact with the system.
+* How many tasks/threads per GPU?
+* Does each task expect to see a single GPU?
+Do multiple tasks expect to share a GPU?
+* Is the code written to internally manage task to GPU workload based on the number of available cores and GPUs?

 ## Summit Nodes